-Wondering what can you do to make your children love books?
-I am sharing 18 different ways to motivate your child to read plus 3 reasons why your child may be hating books… These tips will help even the most reluctant reader want to pick up a book.
+Wondering how to get your child interested in reading?
+Here’s what can you do to make your children love books.
+I am sharing 18 different ways to motivate your child to read.
+These tips will help even the most reluctant reader want to pick up a book.

 Kindergarten is an age of very fast development.
 A child who was still struggling with pulling his pants up will be tying his shoes in just a few months.
 They couldn’t jump off a chair but they will be hoping on one foot as they play hopscotch!

 There are so many things to learn and so many skills to master.
 Cut with scissors, color inside the lines, not move about too often in class, how to make those letters, counting… there is so much to learn and grasp.
 It is absolutely normal if your child embraces reading right away or decides to take it up after sometime.